 After reading this guide you will understand the opportunities presented by Germany and how to take make the most of them, as well as have a general understanding of Germany’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Germany
+2 Expanding business to Germany

 Germany’s infrastructure is highly developed: the density of the country’s highway network is twice the EU average and significant investments mean that conditions are continuously being improved.
-Germany plans to spend €264 billion on roads, brides, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2
+Germany plans to spend €264 billion on roads, bridges, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2

 Germany is top of the World Bank’s Logistics Performance Index for 2016, which ranks 160 countries in terms of logistic efficiency